tdviet/fedcloudclient-old/README.md

 Beside using as command-line client, fedcloud client can be used as development library for developers of tools and services for EGI Federated Cloud.
-See the demo code *demo.py* in */examples* to see how the library is used.
+See the demo code [*"demo.py"*](https://github.com/tdviet/fedcloudclient/blob/fedcloud-client/examples/demo.py) to see how the library is used.

 Quick start
 -----------